Canop/broot/website/docs/tree_view.md

 This basic representation will probably be the one you'll most frequently use but you'll also want at times

-- to show hidden files, or gitignored ones
+- to show hidden files, or ignored ones
 - to show the many properties of the files and directories
 - to sort files
 - to disable trimming